lavishay-technion/ansible_shallow/05_roles/README.md

 ---

-# Including roles: dynamic reuse
+# Including Roles: Dynamic Reuse

 We can reuse roles dynamically anywhere in the tasks section of a play using include_role.
 While roles added in a roles section run before any other tasks in a playbook, included roles run in the order they are defined.
 If there are other tasks before an include_role task, the other tasks will run first.